Roman-Simone/Network_slice/README.md

 <img src="Extra/Pingall-default.png" alt="wi" style="width:30%;" />

-In addition, to verify the accuracy of the network bandwidth, you can check the bandwidth  between two hosts via `iperf <host1> <host2>` command and b.

 # Scenario 2 - Lower

 In this scenario, there are six hosts and four switches.
 Hosts `h1-h2-h3-h4` are connected with two service slices, while hosts `h5-h6` are connected with a topology slice.
 The slice for Video transmission (UDP protocol) uses a maximum bandwidth of 10 Mbit/sec.
 However, now the slice for no-Video (TCP and ICMP protocols) has to share the bandwidth with the topology slice, therefore the service slice no-Video take a maximum bandwidth of 3 Mbit/sec and topology slice take a maximum bandwidth of 5 Mbit/sec.